jboss-developer/jboss-developer-shared-resources/guides/CONFIGURE_MAVEN.md

 * The `requires-full` profile lists quickstarts the require you start the JBoss EAP server using the full profile.
 * The `requires-xts` profile lists quickstarts the require you start the JBoss EAP server using the xts profile.
 * The `non-maven` profile lists quickstarts that do not require Maven, for example, quickstarts that depend on deployment of other quickstarts or those that use other Frameworks such as Forge.
+* The `functional-tests` profile lists quickstarts that provide functional tests.

 [Back to top](#configure-maven-to-build-and-deploy-the-quickstarts)